AndrewstheBuilder/Python-Scripts/README.md

 4. For Linux users add the shebang line to the top of the code before running.
 For Windows change nothing except the emails.
 5. Run the code.

+# How to use Webscrapper.py

+1. Either fork or download
+2. Install Python and all dependencies.
+3. Make sure shebang line is added if needed.
+4. Make sure the url you input is the full url.